opalmedapps/opal-app/README.md

 $ cordova build <nameOfPlatform>
 ```

-8. Add all the app plugins using the command on the list below.
+8. Add all the app plugins from the list below under plugins to be downloaded.
-9. Add the contents of the mobile folder to the www folder in your cordova project.
+9. Add the contents of the www folder to the www folder in your cordova project.
 10. To run your project run:
   ```
 $cordova run <platform>